 The embargo included travel, which made it illegal for any American who wasn’t approved for a travel license from the U.S. government to travel to Cuba.
-In early 2015, President Obama’s administration announced its intentions to restore relations between the U.S. and Cuba.
-A flurry of excitement followed.

-Can Americans travel to Cuba?
+Can Americans Travel to Cuba?

-So, can Americans travel to Cuba?
+Can Americans Travel to Cuba?

 The 12 travel categories for Cuba are: